JenniferPylko/openlore/CONTRIBUTING.md

 ## Ways to Contribute

 Contributions of all types are welcome!
 This could be just the description of a fictional creature, a record of a fictional historical event, a map, a drawing, a short story, or anything else that adds to the multiverse.
+An especially easy and quick option is to just write up a description of a deity and stick it in the `deities/` folder, making it available for others to use.

 ## Style Guide